mattdesl/keytime/README.md

 - easy to pipe into other tools, like a visual editor for designers
 - using CommonJS and JSON to export animation data, so you can `require('mattdesl/my-fancy-timeline')`

+This does not implement its own loop or `play()`, `pause()` methods.
+It simply allows the developer to retrieve interpolated values at an arbitrary time stamp (which may be in seconds, milliseconds, centuries, or whatever).

 ## demos

 There are a couple examples in the [demo](demo/) folder.
 Here are two: